hkwonx12/bankingapp/README.md

 ## Design

 - [API design](docs/api.md)
+- React Front End
+- PostgreSQL Back End

+  This project does not use real money to deposit into accounts.
+It is solely used to simulate some aspects of online banking experience.

 ## Intended market

-We are targeting general consumers in the banking market who are looking for a secured tailored banking experience.
+We are targeting general consumers in the banking market looking for a secure tailored banking experience.
 Consumers of the economy can enjoy checking, saving, and investing their hard-earned money.

 ## Functionality